What is The Cost of an Otoplasty?

 Why The Toronto Plastic Surgeons?

-Patients come from around the world to undergo procedures by Dr. Mulholland, one of Canada’s leading cosmetic surgeons.
-Dr. Mulholland has performed many otoplasty procedures over the years, making him one of Canada’s most respected leaders in the area.
+Patients come from around the world to undergo procedures by Dr. Bell, one of Canada’s leading cosmetic surgeons.
+Dr. Bell has performed tens of thousands of cosmetic procedures and has been named one of the world’s best plastic surgeons by W Magazine.

-Dr. Mulholland and Dr. Roskies customize every procedure to the specific needs of the patient and provide patients with long-lasting results.
+Dr. Bell customizes every procedure to the patient’s specific needs and provide long-lasting results.
 Rest assured that, with the Toronto Plastic Surgeons, you’re in safe hands before, during, and after the procedure.

 Different Types of Otoplasty

 Otoplasty is a procedure that is used to correct a wide array of ear conditions.
 It’s for this reason that there are different types of otoplasty available depending on the patient’s condition.